ericgj/ing/README.md

 or gratuitous backronym: <b>I</b> <b>N</b>eed a <b>G</b>enerator!

-Note this is a work-in-progress, not quite ready for use.
+(Note this is a work-in-progress.
+Expect some quirkiness.)

 The command-line syntax is similar to Thor's, and it incorporates Thor's (Rails') generator methods and shell conventions like